elsha-army/primers/README.md

-# primers
+# Elsha's Infinite Army documentation hub

-Primer documents for Elsha of the Infinite (c)EDH decks
+This repository will contain primer documents for Elsha of the Infinite (c)EDH decks.